-ABCmouse offers full online curriculum for children ages 2-8.
+ABCmouse offers a full online curriculum for children ages 2-8.
 There are more than 850 lessons across 10 levels that teach reading and language arts, math, science and social studies, and art and colors.

 The best part is ABCmouse online curriculum is SO fun for kids!
 The games are educational and interactive, so they’re motivated to keep learning.
 Each and every game is designed to teach a specific educational concept.

-ABCmouse also has more than 2,000 printable activities to supplement the online learning, including number tracing, dot-to-dot pictures, paint-by-number drawings, mazes, and more.
+ABCmouse also has more than 2,000 printable activities to supplement online learning, including number tracing, dot-to-dot pictures, paint-by-number drawings, mazes, and more.